luigifreda/pyslam/README.md

 1. Source the main ROS1 `setup.bash` after you have source the `pyslam` python environment.
 2. Set the paths and `ROS1BAG_DATASET: ros_parameters` in the file `config.yaml`.
 3. Select/prepare the correspoding calibration settings file (section `ROS1BAG_DATASET: settings:` in the file `config.yaml`).
 See the available yaml files in the folder `Settings` as an example.

+### ROS2 bags

+1. Source the main ROS2 `setup.bash` after you have source the `pyslam` python environment.
+2. Set the paths and `ROS2BAG_DATASET: ros_parameters` in the file `config.yaml`.
+3. Select/prepare the correspoding calibration settings file (section `ROS2BAG_DATASET: settings:` in the file `config.yaml`).
+See the available yaml files in the folder `Settings` as an example.

 ---
 ## Camera Settings